esnet/pond/README.md

 # Pond.js

-**Version 1.0 (alpha) of Pond.js is written in Typescript and has a brand new fully typed API**
+**Version 1.0 (alpha)** of Pond.js is written in Typescript and has a brand new fully typed API**

-Version 0.8 ([Documentation](https://esnet-pondjs.appspot.com/#/)) is the last released version of the old Pond.js API.
-Note that v0.8 is the only version currently aligned with react-timeseries-charts.
+**Version 0.8.x** of Pond.js is the current version and the last version with the old API.
+([Documentation](https://esnet-pondjs.appspot.com/#/) is still available)  Note that v0.8.x is the only version currently aligned with [react-timeseries-charts](http://software.es.net/react-timeseries-charts).

 ---